TRAINING CAN BE

 Many psychologists encourage opportunities that shift our perspective away from our present situation and reflect on our problems in a different light.
 We all seek our own happiness in the world but there are times where complications hinder that desire.
 We respond to these situations by protecting ourselves from further harm and activating our “fight or flight” response.
 Our reactions to these events can leave us holding a more narrow minded view of the world that can be difficult to shake off leaving us shy and sheltered.
 The puppy “headspace” helps us to shed a narrow mindset off faster than shedding our fur.
 At many community puppy events, we witness puppies entering their mindset as reserved and cautious humans but quickly become extremely social, confident, and loving.
 Returning to their human form, they go forward with a more confident and caring character.
 When the complications again arise, the puppy within us sheds his coat, and moves forward choosing to be happy above all.

-HUMILIATION Many Leathermen have the idea that dog training always means humiliation.
+HUMILIATION Many of the previous generation of Leather-men have the idea that dog training always means humiliation.
 We disagree.
-For many, perhaps most, human dogs and their Handlers, dog training is not a humiliating experience, but rather an enjoyable, relaxing, and empowering one.
+For many in the community, in the spirit of the constant evolution and change within our community, human dogs and their Handlers, dog training is not a humiliating experience, but rather an enjoyable, relaxing, and empowering one.
 That having been said, for some people human dog play can be an adventure in humiliation sought after by both parties.
 It can run the gamut from companion and friend to sub-human object.
 Make it what you want it to be.